privacyidea/privacyidea/doc/configuration/smtpserver_config.rst

 An SMTP server configuration contains the

    * server as FQDN or IP address,
-   * the port,
+   * the port (defaults to 25),
    * the sender email address,
-   * a username and password in case of authentication and
+   * a username and password in case of authentication
+   * an optional description
    * a TLS flag.

-Each SMTP server configuration is address via a *unique identifier*.
+Each SMTP server configuration is addressed via a *unique identifier*.
-You can then use such a configuration for Email or SMS token, for PIN handling or for :ref:`user_registration`.
+You can then use such a configuration for Email or SMS token, for PIN handling or in policies for :ref:`user_registration`.

 Under *Config->Sytem->SMTP servers* you can get a list of all configured SMTP servers, create new server definitions and delete them.